Koha-Community/kohadocs/source/systempreferences.rst

    date to the next open day' then the due date will be December 26th.
    If the preference is set to 'the calendar to skip all days the library is closed' then the due date will be pushed to the 27th of December to accommodate for the two closed days.
+If the preference is set to 'the calendar to push the due date to the next open matching weekday for weekly loan periods, or the next open day otherwise' the item would be due back on January 1st.
+If January 1st was also a closed day then the item would be due back on the next available open day.

 The calendar is defined on a branch by branch basis.
 To learn more about the calendar, check out the :ref:`Calendar & Holidays <calendar-label>`